davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 - **Customer delivery** is the core use case for TSOs.
 Customers are provisioned a new Salesforce org by cloning from a TSO snapshot.
 This results in the customer org starting from a fully-configured position.

-## Part 1: How TSOs Fail Your Team
+## Part 1: How TSOs Fail Your Team and Your Customers

+### Challenge: The Source of Truth

 > Thesis: TSOs divide the source of truth for the product.